-The annual cap for service fees in respect of the Networking Arrangement receivable by the Group during each of the three financial years ending 30 June 2017 is HK\$65,000,000.
+The annual cap for service fees in respect of the Networking Arrangement receivable by the Group during each of the three financial years ended 30 June 2017 is HK\$65,000,000.

-During the year ended 30 June 2016, the aggregate amount of service fees in respect of the Networking Arrangement received/receivable by the Group from the SHKP Group was HK\$51,614,000.
+During the year ended 30 June 2017, the aggregate amount of service fees in respect of the Networking Arrangement received/receivable by the Group from the SHKP Group was HK\$64,495,000.